alexsabr/AS_Booksynthetized/networking.md

 - Intermediate System-Intermediate System
 -  Open Shortest Path First

-#### Hierarchical Routing
+#### Routing Hierarchy
-The problem of routing by link information is that when the network gets very large, processing dijkstra or Bellman-Ford gets costly.
-Moreover, in a very large network, failures are bound to happen somewhere, triggering frequent,costly, recalculations.
+The problem of routing by link information is that when the network gets very large, processing Dijkstra or Bellman-Ford gets costly.
+Moreover, in a very large network, failures are bound to happen somewhere, triggering frequent, costly, recalculations.
-One solution to this is to split routers into packets, and have near "gateway routers" to contact for far away recipient, instead of keeping track of everyone along the way.
+One solution to this is to split routers into clusters.
+Each router knows the complete intricacies of the cluster it belongs too, as well as the go to routers to reach when you want to send a message outside of your cluster, those are "gateway router".
+Thanks to this repartition, routers don't need to track every change in the network.

 #### Broadcast Routing
+When a host needs to be able to broadcast data among all devices in the network, the **Reverse Path Forwarding** algorithm comes to our help.
+When router receives a broadcasted packet, it checks the link from which it came from.
+If this is  the same link as the one this router would have used to send a message to the emitter of the broadcasted packet, it means that the broadcasted packet probably came from the best route possible, and thus it should be broadcasted to all other links.
+If this is not the case, then the packet probably came looping around after riding on the best route.
+It should be consequently discarded and not broadcasted again to avoid loops.
+This algorithm takes for granted though that link are bi-directional and are ranked symetrically from the sender and the receiver perspective.
+If this is not the case, the algorithm does not work at all.

 #### Multicast Routing
+Multicast is a very particular broadcasting system.
+In multicasting, you want to transmit a message to many nodes, yet not all of them.

 #### Anycast Routing

 ### Overflow Management